Consenting Adults poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Richard and Priscilla Parker live a comfortable suburban life with their daughter.
 Richard is a composer working from home, Priscilla works at an insurance company.
 Their marriage is stable but somewhat passionless and routine..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Eddy proposes a wife-swap for one night, suggesting it would be exciting and consequence-free.
 Richard is shocked and initially refuses, but the seed of temptation is planted, disrupting his comfortable worldview..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.